fedighanmi/Electricity-Demand-Forecasts-in-Germany/README.md

 * Data methodology
 * Data Analysis
 * Modelling of the Data
-* Results Presentation
+* Empirical Results
-* Discussion of findings
+* Discussion of findings and limitations
 * All relevant references